Best of Kerry Awards 2022 | RadioKerry.ie

 Thursday September 29th

 The winners will be announced at a special event for the nominees.
-Each winner will receive a specially commissioned award to display at their premises
+Each winner will receive a specially commissioned Best of Kerry 2022 award to display at their premises